ocpi/ocpi/mod_locations_and_evses.md

 [GET](#311-get-method) on the operator's location endpoint to receive the new object.
 This creates also an inheritance (B).

-If the CPO wants to replace a location or EVSE object the push them to the eMSP systems by calling [PUT](#322-put-method) on their locations endpoint.
+If the CPO wants to replace a location or EVSE object they push them to the eMSP systems by calling [PUT](#322-put-method) on their locations endpoint.

 Any changes to the master object in the operator's system are